 Project Priority Lead agency Comment Next Steps Financial Services Legislation Amendment Act and Regulations Medium MBIE The Financial Services Legislation Amendment Act 2019 passed its third reading and received Royal Assent in April 2019.
 In May 2019 the Code of Professional Conduct for Financial Advice Services was approved by the Minister for Commerce and Consumer Affairs.
+The Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020 were made in June 2020.
+In November 2020, the FMA confirmed the standard conditions for full Financial Advice Provider licences, and the three classes of service.
+The new financial advice regime started on 15 March 2021.
+The new Code of Professional Conduct for Financial Advice Services also came into force on 15 March 2021.
 The transitional licensing application window is open and applications are being processed.
-The Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations 2020 were made in June 2020.
-In November 2020, the FMA confirmed the standard conditions for full Financial Advice Provider licences, and the three classes of service .
-As a result of Covid-19, the start of the new financial advice regulatory regime was delayed from 29 June 2020 to March 2021.
-The Financial Advisers Act 2008 continues to apply in the meantime.
-The transitional licensing application window will remain open until the start date of the new regime and the new Code of Professional Conduct for Financial Advice Services will also come into force on that date.
+As of 16 March 2021, anyone applying for a Financial Advice Provider licence must apply for a full licence.
 Merchant service fees Medium MBIE In September 2020, the Labour Party committed to tightening regulations around merchant service fees charged by banks to retailers and other small businesses if re-elected.
 This was subsequently confirmed as a Government priority in the Speech from the Throne.
-NZBA will make a submission on MBIE's consultation in February 2021.
 In December 2020, MBIE released an issues paper testing its understanding of the issues related to high merchant service fees in New Zealand and gathering information about possible options to remedy those issues.
+NZBA made a submission on MBIE's consultation in February 2021.
+MBIE is expected to release submissions on its website.
+Cyber resilience Medium RBNZ In light of rising cyber risk RBNZ outlined its intention to become more proactive in promoting cyber resilience in New Zealand's financial sector in the November 2019 Financial Stability Report .
+NZBA submitted on RBNZ's consultation in January 2021.